danube-messaging/danube/info/iceberg_storage_implementation_plan.md

 This document outlines the implementation plan for replacing Danube's segment-based persistent storage with Apache Iceberg-native storage, enabling cloud-native architecture with analytics integration.

-## Current Status: COMPLETED
+## Current Status: In Progress (MVP gaps identified)

-The Iceberg storage implementation has been successfully completed with full catalog integration.
-The system now provides production-ready persistent storage using Apache Iceberg with both AWS Glue and REST catalog support.
+The Iceberg storage implementation is partially complete and compiles, but several functional gaps remain before it can deliver end-to-end persistence and consumption with ACID guarantees.
+The README currently indicates parts are "In Progress" and the code corroborates that critical areas are still placeholders (see Gap Analysis below).

 ## Architecture Summary